MunishMummadi/web-scrapper/README.md

 1. **Redis Queue Timeout**:
    - Set to 1 second (instead of 5) to prevent context deadline exceeded errors
-   - Configure in the Settings UI or .env file
+   - Configure in the .env file

 2. **Worker Timeout**:
    - Also set to 1 second for better error handling